illinoistech-itm/jhajek/itmd-521/assignment-02/Readme.md

 ## Assignment Setup

-- Using the Fire_incidents.csv (.zip) file write a Pyspark application that answers the seven questions on Page 68 of the Text Book under the header **End-to-End DataFrame Examples**
+- Using the file `sf-fire-calls.csv`, file write a Pyspark application that answers the seven questions on Page 68 of the Text Book under the header **End-to-End DataFrame Examples**
   - Note do not use the notebook file provided, we want to challenge you to be able to build this yourself
   - All work will be done in your Vagrant Box
-  - The sample code is available in the jhajek sample code repo in itmd-521 > assignment-02 -- issue a git pull command inside your Vagrant Box

 ## Assignment Details - Part I